Initial Management of Patients with STEMI

 Laboratory exams should be performed as a part of management for STEMI patients; however, the process should not delay reperfusion therapy initiation (2).

-- Cardiac-specific troponins should be used as the ideal biomarker for the evaluation of patients with STEMI who have a coexistent skeletal muscle injury.
+• Cardiac-specific troponins should be the ideal biomarker for evaluating patients with STEMI with coexistent skeletal muscle injury.

-- For patients with ST–elevation along with symptoms of STEMI, reperfusion therapy should be initiated as soon as possible and should not be contingent on biomarker assay (2).
+• For patients with ST elevation and symptoms of STEMI, reperfusion therapy should be initiated as soon as possible and should not be contingent on a biomarker assay (2).

-- Serial biomarkers can provide supportive evidence of reperfusion after fibrinolytic therapy patients who are not undergoing angiography within the first 24 hours after receiving fibrinolytic therapy.
-They should not be relied upon to diagnose reinfarction within the first 18 hours after the onset of STEMI (2).
+• Serial biomarkers can provide supportive evidence of reperfusion after fibrinolytic therapy in patients not undergoing angiography within the first 24 hours after receiving it.
+However, they should not be relied upon to diagnose reinfarction within the first 18 hours after the onset of STEMI (2).

 Nitroglycerine

-- Should not be administered to patients who have received phosphodiesterase inhibitor for erectile dysfunction within the last 24 hours (2).
+• It should not be administered to patients who have received phosphodiesterase inhibitors for erectile dysfunction within the last 24 hours (2).

 Pain Management